lightningminers/STNetWork/README.md

         println(error)
     }

-if your set Header Content-type equal "application/json",then STNetWork used NSJSONSerialization handler your params
+if you set Header Content-type equal "application/json",then STNetwork used NSJSONSerialization handler your params

 ##STNetworkResponse